pwilczewski/DRL_p1_banana/README.md

 ### Getting Started

-My solution was coded using Python 3.6.12, PyTorch version 0.4.0 and OpenAI gym version 0.17.3.
+My solution was coded using Python version 3.6.12, PyTorch version 0.4.0 and OpenAI gym version 0.17.3.

 1. The requirements for running my solution are available in the Udacity [DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies).
 These instructions can be found in `README.md` at the root of the repository.
 By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.